KyraZzz/Chatbot_restaurant/README.md

 After getting the bags of words, we are going to train the dataset onto a Feed Forward Neural Net model:
 ![Feed Forward Neural Net](https://github.com/KyraZzz/Chatbot_restaurant/blob/main/model.png) The sentence has been pre-processed and converted into a bag of words, then it is fed into 2 hidden layers.
+Each hidden layer calculates \\(weights \times input(x) + bias(b)\\) and an activation function.
+In our case `net = tflearn.fully_connected(net, 8)` means we have a hidden layer of 8 neurals, a default activation function of `linear`, a zero bias and weights generated from a truncated normal distribution(truncated values following a normal distribution with specified mean and standard deviation to prevent generating dead neurons).
+The output layer has an activation function called `softmax` which is used to generate a list of probabilities for each intent.

 ``` python
 training = np.array(training)